 Seekers of ancient—and often forbidden—knowledge, warlocks make a pact with an otherworldly being for the promise of power and reward.

 A warlock rarely stumbles into power by accident—they seek it out, against all wisdom and at great personal cost.
 With intellect, warlocks decipher eldritch runes, pierce the mortal veil, and bargain with otherworldly powers.

-Edgar opened the thick, black tome with trembling hands, cursing his own frailty—the sickness had come on suddenly, and his days were fast running out.
+Edgar opened the thick, black tome with trembling hands, cursing his frailty.
+The sickness had taken a turn for the worse—his days were fast running out.